laboratory assignment laboratory techniques answers

 Questions

 A sample of gold (Au) has a mass of 26.15 g.
-Since the theoretical density is 19.30 g/mL, what is the volume of the gold sample?
+If the theoretical density is 19.30 g/mL, what is the volume of the sample of gold?

 ** Volume = Mass/Density Volume- 26.15 g /19.30 g/mL = 1.4 mL